-Today just about half hour before sun went down my husband heard some strange sound when he was ready to roll into our garage.
+Today just about a half-hour before the sun went down my husband heard some strange sound when he was ready to roll into our garage.
 “Get your camera!”
 He rushed into the house and also grabbed his.
 When I ran out, I saw a pair of birds flying across the street.
 I could not tell what they are till they suddenly ‘moved in’ and perched on a plum tree about 10 feet from me.

 They are the same birds I saw in spring when they were pounding our vent cap on the roof to call their mates.
 Again I saw one making its needlework on a birch tree at my walk.
 Its official name is ‘red-naped sapsucker’, a Northern American woodpecker.

-Though there is good sunset light, but I was not able to utilize it because they were moving around from trees to trees or hidden among the leaves.
+Though there is good sunset light, I was not able to utilize it because they were moving around from tree to tree or hidden among the leaves.
 I was happy to snap the shot with both of them facing each other.
 But just when I was ready to quit, they both flew towards our crabapple tree and just stayed there.

-I am so easily distracted by bird’s calls and movement.
-As long as I hear them, I have the urge to find out who they are and hopefully to take a few pictures.
+I am so easily distracted by birds’ calls and movements.
+As long as I hear them, I have the urge to find out who they are and hope to take a few pictures.

 The unpredictability makes the bird photography fun and exciting.
-They are all woodpeckers, but living in the different geographic habitat make them look different.
+They are all woodpeckers but living in different geographic habitat make them look different.
 I found that very interesting.